 I arrived in Zurich by air, but my real journey began in Gruyères, just a three-hour train ride from the big city to a tiny village in Western Switzerland, but truly a world away to a magical place that transposes you back to the 12th century of continental Europe.
 Gruyères is a medieval walled village best known for its namesake cheese that forms the basis of most cheese fondues.

 We toured La Maison du Gruyère–the local cheese factory situated in the modern part of Gruyères–and it was interesting to see how Gruyère AOP cheese was made, formed into large rounds, and aged up to 10 months in one of three different types.
 The mildest Gruyere is aged to six months.
 The medium strength Gruyere is aged to eight months, and the strongest flavoured Gruyere is matured to an age of 10 months.
 It’s all delicious–especially melted in a cheese fondue.

 It is also interesting to note the name of the village has an “s” on the end of it.
 The name of the district of La Gruyère and its namesake cheese do not.

 It’s marvellous how the Swiss have managed to preserve the historic part of the village while incorporating a thriving economy of small inns, restaurants, galleries, shops, and one fantastic chocolate maker all inside the historic wall.
 I stayed just outside the wall at the Hotel Gruyeres and loved it.
 Here is just one of the amazing views from my room.

-And if you’d like to learn more about the evolution of Swiss chocolate, please check out this post.
+If you’d like to learn more about the evolution of Swiss chocolate, please check out this post.
 It’s not just milk anymore!
 And if you’d like to read my post about the finest artisanal chocolate in Gruyeres, please visit this post.